Getting started with FAFSA

 Nearly every U.S. college and university uses one financial aid form.
 Here are six key things you need to know before you fill it out.

-The federal government awards about $150 billion in grants, work-study, low interest loans and other financial aid each year.
-To tap into that aid, you must fill out a FAFSA—the Free Application for Federal Student Aid.
+The federal government awards about $160 billion in grants, work-study funds, low-interest loans and other financial aid each year.
+To tap into that aid, you must fill out a FAFSA—Free Application for Federal Student Aid—a form designed to help colleges understand your family’s financial picture.

 Which schools use it?